Generalized Post Embedding Problems: Introduction

-\paragraph{Outline of the paper.} Section~\ref{sec-defn} recalls basic notations and definitions.
-In particular, it explains the Length Function Theorem for Higman's Lemma, and lists basic results where the subword relation interacts with concatenations and factorization.
+\paragraph{Outline of the article.} Section~\ref{sec-defn} recalls basic notations and definitions.
+In particular, it lists basic results about how the subword relation interacts with concatenations and factorization.
+Section~\ref{sec-higman} explains the Length Function Theorem for Higman's Lemma.
 Section~\ref{sec-peprpd} contains our main result, a direct decidability proof for $\PEPpd$, a problem subsuming both $\PEP$ and $\PEPd$.
 Section~\ref{sec-infpeprpd} builds on this result and shows the decidability of counting problems on $\PEPpd$.
 Section~\ref{sec-universal} further shows the decidability of universal variants of these questions.
-Section~\ref{sec-undec} contains our undecidability results for extensions of $\PEPpd$. \ifthenelse{\boolean{short_version}}{ Proofs omitted for lack of space can be found in the full version of this paper, available at \url{arxiv.org/abs/1109.1691}. }{ A technical appendix provides all the roofs not given in the main text. }
+Section~\ref{sec-undec} contains undecidability results for some extensions of $\PEPpd$.